JPEGMafia

-Barrington DeVaughn Hendricks (born October 22, 1989), known professionally as JPEGMAFIA (stylized in all caps), is an American rapper, singer, and record producer from Brooklyn, New York.
-His 2018 album Veteran, released through Deathbomb Arc, received widespread critical acclaim and was featured on many year-end lists.
-It was followed by 2019's All My Heroes Are Cornballs and 2021's LP!, released to further critical acclaim.
+Barrington DeVaughn Hendricks (born October 22, 1989), known professionally as JPEGMafia (stylized in all caps with no spaces), is an American rapper, singer, and record producer.
+Born in Flatbush, Brooklyn, he signed with Deathbomb Arc to release his debut studio album, Black Ben Carson (2016) and his second album Veteran (2018), which received widespread critical acclaim.
+His third album, All My Heroes Are Cornballs (2019) was released through EQT Recordings and entered the Billboard 200, and had signed to Republic for the release of his fourth album LP!
+(2021); both were met with continued critical acclaim.
+In 2023, he released his collaborative studio album Scaring the Hoes (2023) with fellow alternative rapper Danny Brown through AWAL.
+In 2024, he released his fifth studio album I Lay Down My Life for You (2024).

 Early life and education

 Hendricks was born in Flatbush, Brooklyn, to Jamaican parents.
-He spent the majority of his childhood in Flatbush, before moving to Alabama at age 13, where he experienced a significant amount of racism that later had an intense effect on his music.
+He spent the majority of his childhood in Brooklyn before moving to Alabama at age 13, where he experienced a significant amount of racism that would later influence his music.
+In April 2021, Hendricks revealed through social media that he had "a sexually, verbally, and physically abusive childhood".

 Hendricks moved to Louisiana and enlisted in the United States Air Force at age 18.
 He served a tour of duty in Iraq and also spent time in Kuwait, Germany, Japan, and North Africa, before being honorably discharged after speaking up against his superiors' reported abuse.
-Though he previously claimed to have a master's degree in journalism, Hendricks has since clarified that, though having studied the subject while deployed, he was not officially awarded a degree.
-In April 2021, Hendricks revealed through social media that he had "a sexually, verbally, and physically abusive childhood."
+Hendricks says he earned a master's degree in journalism during his time in the military.

 Career

+2009–2014: Early work and career beginnings

-Hendricks developed an interest in music production at the age of 15, and he began producing after he learned how to sample.
-Describing his production, Hendricks says "When I was first making beats, no one liked the beats.
-To this day I give people beats and they're just confused."
-He says "I started rapping because no one liked my beats."
+In early 2009, at the age of 19, Hendricks developed an interest in music production as he began producing after learning how to sample.
+Describing his production, Hendricks said "When I was first making beats, no one liked the beats.
+To this day I give people beats and they're just confused.", noting that "I started rapping because no one liked my beats."
 Noting that he started producing before he started rapping, Hendricks said "I'm a producer first kind of, and then a rapper second but I take both of them seriously."
+During his military stay in Japan, he was producing and writing music under the name of Devon Hendryx, with mixtapes being released under the name, including Dreamcast Summer Songs (August 2009), Generation Y (January 2011), and The Ghost~Pop Tape (October 2013).